DjoykeAbyah/DjoykeAbyah/README.md

 # 🦄 🚀 Welcome to Djoyke's GitHub Profile! 🚀 🦄

-Hey there, fellow curious mind!
+Hey there!
 My name is Djoyke, and I'm thrilled to have you visit my GitHub profile.
 Let me take a moment to introduce myself and share a glimpse into my coding journey.

 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=DjoykeAbyah&layout=donut-vertical&show_icons=true&theme=synthwave)](https://github.com/anuraghazra/github-readme-stats)